google/deepvariant/docs/deepvariant-pacbio-model-case-study.md

 *   make_examples.
 This step creates small variant candidates and stores them in TensorFlow format.

 *   call_variants.
-This step applys DeepVariant DNN to call samll variants.
+This step applys DeepVariant DNN to call small variants.

 *   postprocess_variants.
 This step converts data from TensorFlow format to VCF.